felixbanguera/iot-medellin-nodemcu-blynk-1/README.md

 We can make an exercise of writing and reading analog Pins.

 Analog pins usually are for reading/controlling devices which values varies within a range.
-Inputs usually between 0-4095 and outputs usually between 0-255....
-TBD
+Inputs usually between 0-4095 and outputs usually between 0-255.

-To read an Analogbinput let's follow a basic example.
+To read an Analog input let's follow a basic example.
 Go to **Open**>**03.Analog**>**Analog Input**

 Take a look at the ino file, it basically says it will blink a led with delay depeding on an Analog read from a Potentiometer.
 The analog sensor can also be a Photoresistor.